bijington/blog/_posts/2023-07-20-building-a-sliding-puzzle-in-dotnet-maui-part-4.md

 ## Taking our application for a test drive

-Just like in part two there are no visual differences to the previous post so, if we run the application we will see the following pages based on whether we are running in light or dark mode.
+Just like in [part three]({% post_url 2023-07-20-building-a-sliding-puzzle-in-dotnet-maui-part-3 %}) there are no visual differences so if we run the application we will see the following pages based on whether we are running in light or dark mode.

 Light mode             |  Dark mode :-------------------------:|:-------------------------: